projectara/greybus-spec/source/bridged_phy.rst

 """"""""""""""""""""""""""""""""""

 Table :num:`table-i2c-functionality-response` defines the Greybus I2C
 functionality response.
-The response contains the status byte and a four-byte value whose bits represent support or presence of certain functionality in the I2C adapter.
+The response contains a four-byte value whose bits represent support or presence of certain functionality in the I2C adapter.

 .. figtable::
     :nofig: